 First open a new graph editor and drag in a CompositeActor from the Utilities library.
 This actor is going to add noise to our measurements.
 First, using the context menu (obtained by right clicking over the composite actor), select "Customize Name", and give the composite a better name, like "Channel", as shown in figure 2.20.
-Then, using the context menu again, select "Look Inside" on the actor.
+(Note that you can alternatively give a display name, which is arbitrary text that will be displayed instead of the name of the actor.)
+Then, using the context menu again, select "Open Actor" on the actor.
 You should get a blank graph editor, as shown in figure 2.21.
-The original graph editor is still open.
-To see it, move the new graph editor window by dragging the title bar of the window.